 Once you have reached the WordPress admin dashboard, you’ll see the major options you have in the left-sidebar menu.
 When you click a section in that menu, the settings for that section will appear on the right.

-Special Note: Keep in mind that if you have followed all the steps so far, by now you have registered login credentials for 3 different services - your domain registrar, web hosting and WordPress admin dashboard.
+Special Note: Keep in mind that if you have followed all the steps so far for starting a blog, by now you have registered login credentials for three different services – your domain registrar, web hosting, and WordPress admin dashboard.

-Now it’s time to start customizing your blog or website’s look and feel.
+Next step in setting up a blog is to start customizing your website’s look and feel.
 However, we need to take care of some basic settings first.
 So login to your WordPress admin dashboard as explained above.

 Though it’s useful for going back to settings in your WordPress dashboard, I personally find it annoying.
-So I usually disable it on any WordPres site I am managing.
+So I usually disable it on any WordPress site I am managing.

 If you’d like to do the same, click Users > Profile from the left menu in your WordPress dashboard.

 Then uncheck the checkbox which says Show toolbar when viewing site.